tkoide01/MechaCar_Statistical_Analysis/README.md

   Reviewing the p-values of each Lot and the entire population mean, we can see that Lot 3's p-value is 0.042 and shows that there is significant evidence that suspension coild is different from the population mean.

 ### Study Design: MechaCar vs Competition
+  Lastly, we will design a statistical study to compare performance of the MechaCar vehicles against performance of vehicles from other competitors.
+  In addition to the MPG, which we focused on this analysis earlier, I suggest to test
+- What metric or metrics are you going to test?
+- What is the null hypothesis or alternative hypothesis?
+- What statistical test would you use to test the hypothesis?
+And why?
+- What data is needed to run the statistical test?